Updated: Nov 21, 2022

 Financial boundaries are all about how you choose to spend your money.
 This can be a tricky one, especially with romantic and family relationships.
 Maybe you have a brother who wants to borrow money, but you know he has a history of not paying people back.
 Will that affect your relationship if you loan him the money?
 Will you hold a grudge or resent him if he doesn’t pay you back?
 Consider your own financial goals here and what fits within your values.

 How do you set boundaries?
-4 Key factors of setting a healthy boundary
+4 Parts of setting a Healthy Boundary

 There are a few ways to set boundaries, and sometimes when boundaries are crossed in a relationship, you may have to set them multiple times.
 That’s ok.
 It is your job to maintain the boundaries, it is the other person’s choice if they want to respect the boundaries you set.
 No matter how you choose to have the conversation, keep the following 4 tips on setting boundaries in mind.